-In the kitchen there is one of the greatest young chefs of the city, Eugenio Boer.
+One of the greatest young chefs in the city, Eugenio Boer, works in the kitchen.
 Already international by birth, its cuisine is a contamination of Mediterranean and Northern European flavors.
-Among the most interesting dishes on the menu there are: boar's tortelli with pomegranate and cedrine consommè, celeriac cutlet with goat blue, walnuts, celery and red apple and, among the desserts, "Grandma's remedy" prepared with honey, milk, bay leaf, lemon and cognac.
+Among the most interesting dishes on the menu are boar's tortelli with pomegranate and cedrine consommè, celeriac cutlet with goat blue, walnuts, celery and red apple and, among the desserts, Grandma's remedy prepared with honey, milk, bayleaf, lemon and cognac.